Looking for a solar parking space: Solar carport canopies – Image: Xpert.Digital / Joaquin Corbalan P|Shutterstock.com

 Conventional and renewable energy sources

-In the first quarter of 2021, 138.2 billion kilowatt hours of electricity were generated in Germany and fed into the power grid.
-According to preliminary results from the Federal Statistical Office (Destatis), this was 2.6% less than in the 1st quarter of 2020.
-While the majority of electricity in the 1st quarter of 2020 came from renewable energy sources (51.4%), the electricity in the 1st quarter In 2021, 59.3% will be generated from conventional energy sources.
-Compared to the same quarter last year, electricity feed-in from conventional energy sources increased by 18.9%.
-In contrast, the feed-in of electricity from renewable energies fell by 23.0%.
+In the first quarter of 2021, 138.2 billion kilowatt-hours of electricity were generated and fed into the grid in Germany.
+According to preliminary results from the Federal Statistical Office (Destatis), this was 2.6% less than in the first quarter of 2020.
+While the majority of electricity in the first quarter of 2020 came from renewable energy sources (51.4%), 59.3% of electricity in the first quarter of 2021 was generated from conventional energy sources.
+Compared to the same quarter of the previous year, electricity fed into the grid from conventional energy sources increased by 18.9%.
+In contrast, electricity fed into the grid from renewable energy sources decreased by 23.0%.

 Photovoltaic system solutions: Xpert.Solar for planning and consulting in the area of solar carports, solar systems on roofs and photovoltaic systems in general for Wesel, Hürth, Langenfeld and Unna